InMotion boast very highly trained and helpful support staff

 If you’ve read our reviews, then you know one of the first things you need to determine is what kind of uptime a provider offers.
 This is key since you want your website to be going offline as little as possible.

-A 100 percent uptime just isn’t possible, and even some of the bigger sites go down occasionally.
-That said, a near but not quite 100 percent uptime rate should be the goal.
+100% uptime just isn’t possible — even bigger sites go down occasionally.
+That said, a near-but-not-quite 100% uptime rate should be the goal.

-InMotion’s uptime rating is currently at 99.97 percent based on our research.
-That’s a great amount of uptime that equals less than three hours of downtime per year.
+InMotion’s uptime rating is currently at 99.97%, based on our research.
+That’s a great amount of uptime, equal to less than three hours of downtime per year.
 Not bad at all.

 - Basic shared business hosting